sabdulmajid/mavlink/README.md

   4. As above but in the other direction for DAA calculations.
   5. A Remote ID Display application (RID) on the GCS listens to all drone ID data received from surrounding UAs and displays their position to the operator.

+## PixHawk 2.4.8 Protocol Matching

+The Pixhawk flight controller supports both MAVLink 1.0 and MAVLink 2.0.
+The default protocol is MAVLink 1.0, but it can be changed to MAVLink 2.0 by setting the MAV_PROTO_VERSION parameter.

+Here are some additional details about the two MAVLink protocol versions:
+ - MAVLink 1.0 is the original MAVLink protocol.
+It is a simple and efficient protocol that is well-suited for embedded systems.
+ - MAVLink 2.0 is a newer, more powerful version of the MAVLink protocol.
+It is designed to be more secure, extensible, and efficient than MAVLink 1.0.

+If you are using a Pixhawk flight controller, you can use either MAVLink 1.0 or MAVLink 2.0.
+The choice of which protocol to use depends on your specific needs.
+If you are looking for a simple and efficient protocol, then MAVLink 1.0 is a good choice.
+If you need a more secure, extensible, and efficient protocol, then MAVLink 2.0 is a better choice.